sagemath/trac_to_gh/Issue 3401.md

 Assignee: @garyfurnish

 CC:  myurko @benjaminfjones

+Keywords: beginner, Li, log, integral, symbolics, calculus

+Make Li symbolic and work with complex input

+Just use mpmath and the ideas from #11143.
+Probably will have to do a little work to keep the doctests from earlier, maybe deprecate a keyword or two related to precision.

+---

 Here is some example code from M. Yurko that explains how to do this.
 I think something based on this should be put into the Li function itself.